The Field Museum

 Ticket Options

-Along with standard tickets, you can also get some add on’s.
-You only need the basic admission in my opinion as there are plenty to see and do.
-But if you have extra time, and like to have some more hands-on exhibits, the All-Access pass is great.
-You can also get some special discounts too.
+Along with standard tickets, you can also get add-ons.
+You only need the basic admission in my opinion, because there’s plenty to see and do.
+But if you have extra time and you like more hands-on exhibits, the All-Access Pass is a great upgrade.
+Another option that can be a strong value is the Chicago CityPASS, especially if you’re also planning to visit places like Shedd Aquarium.

 Must-See Exhibits at the Field Museum